pnewsam/pnewsam/README.md

 #### Secondary Skills

-> While my core strengths are in frontend I am always looking to deepen my experience in other domains.
+> I am always looking to deepen my experience in other domains.
 I have worked professionally in Ruby/Ruby on Rails and Python, and have explored C/C++, Go, Elixir, and other languages through my coursework and side projects.
-Currently I'm learning more about DevOps.
+Lately I've been learning more about Python, Data Analysis, and DevOps.

 <table>
   <tbody>